dayton-outar/glif/algos/js/codility/sorting/DISCS.md

 console.log( solution([1, 5, 2, 1, 4, 0]) );
 ```

 So, the idea in this solution is to find the lower bound and the upper bound of the discs on the x-axis based on the radius.
+(The idea is more than this.
+The videos referenced below shed some light.
+I have yet to understand the reason for the use of `counter += j - i`.
+Hopefully, I can return to explain this in more detail)

 Since `i` is the center of the discs, the lower bound is `i - A[i]` and the upper bound is `i + A[i]`.
 So, for the case of the array, `[1, 5, 2, 1, 4, 0]`, the lower and upper bound values are,

 | array | values |
 | :---- | :----- |